hotchemi/Android-Rate/README.md

 ### Configuration

-Android-rate provides class methods to configure its behavior.
+Android-Rate provides methods to configure its behavior.

 ```java
 @Override